twomice/com.joineryhq.profcond/README.md

 ```

-### [page-type]
+### [entity-type]
-Must be 'event' or 'contribution' to indicate that this section applies to event registration pages
+Must be 'event', 'contribution', or 'priceset' to indicate that this section applies
-or contribution pages.
+to event registration pages, contribution pages, or one of those using a specific price set.
 In future, other values may be supported.

-### [page-id]
+### [entity-id]
 Must be one these:
-* An event ID or contribution page ID.
-Rules in this section will only be applied to this page-type and ID.
+* An event ID, contribution page ID, or price set ID.
+Rules in this section will only be applied to this entity-type and ID.
-* The string `all`, to apply the rule to all events (or contribution pages).
+* The string `all`, to apply the rule to all entities of the specified entity-type.
 If you specify both `all`
-and a page ID, the page ID settings will override the `all` settings.
+and a specific ID, the ID settings will override the `all` settings.

 ### [rule-name]
-* Must be a unique string within this page-type/page-id section.
+* Must be a unique string within this entity-type/entity-id section.
 * Must also be suitable for use as a CSS class.
 * The special name 'onload' defines a rule which fires upon page load;
   its key is 'onload' and its value is an array in the form of [condition-success];